Getting started

 2

-Check attendance on the event dashboard
+Check the event dashboard before the session

 3